- 1960s Fashion Trends

 for The 1969 Fashion Year

-The only suits with éclat were pants suits, now accepted in the city, if not in all city restaurants, and deplored by leg-watchers every-where.
+- The only suits worth noting were pants suits, now accepted in the city, if not in all city restaurants, and deplored by leg-watchers everywhere.
 The handsomest pants suits of spring came in neutral colors.
 Halston teamed a creamy jersey jacket, impeccably tailored, with an argyle pullover, long-sleeved white shirt, and widened pants (pants remained bell-bottomed until the fall collections, when most of them became narrow).

 Gache Publishing Co.